-In this installment on the history of atom theory, physics professor (and my dad) Dean Zollman discusses how a chemist and a physicist teamed up to figure out why dark lines appeared in spectra.
+In this installment on the history of atom theory, physics professor (and my dad) Dean Zollman discusses Pierre and Marie Curie’s pioneering and dangerous work to isolate radium. – Kim

 By Dean Zollman

 Pierre and Marie Curie had discovered radium by measuring the radioactivity of pitchblende, an ore from which uranium was extracted.
 The radioactivity of pitchblende was much greater than that of pure uranium.
 In fact they found two different levels of radioactivity which led them to conclude that two different elements – radium and polonium – were present in the ore.
 As I discussed last time, the conclusions were good enough for most physicists to believe the discovery, but the chemists wanted to see the isolated elements.
 So, Pierre and Marie Sklodowska Curie undertook the task of separating the elements, particularly radium, from the pitchblende.

 Separating radium from the pitchblende was not easy.
 As I noted last time, they had a laboratory to work in, even if it was space considered not good enough for cadavers.
 Then, of course, they needed to obtain the ore.

 A painting by André Castaigne (1861–1929) which depicts the Curies looking at glowing radium.
 Pierre holding the glowing radioactive object is consistent with the way both of them handled this dangerous material.
 (Public domain via Wikimedia Commons)